Heat, Humidity & Rain Chances This Weekend

 Heat Index in the Mid 90′s Possible

 Quad Cities, IA -- After an extended period of dry weather, we’ll finally get a chance to see some much welcome rain, not only through part of the weekend, but also into next week.
-Look for sunshine, heat and humidity today, with a chance for a few showers and storms, mainly north.
+Look for lingering clouds, warmth and humidity today, with a chance for showers and storms developing by late afternoon, mainly north of I-80.
+Some of these storms could become strong, producing high winds and hail.
 Highs should range from the 80′s to near 90 degrees.
-Heat index could reach 95.
-We’ll see a chance for showers and storms developing late tonight and continuing into Sunday with readings in the upper 80′s.
-There is a marginal risk that some Sunday storms could become severe.
+We’ll see a chance for showers and storms continue late tonight and continuing into Sunday with readings in the middle to upper 80′s.
+There is a MARGINAL risk that some Sunday storms could become severe.
 The work week calls for off and on rain chances, with highs in the 80′s to low 90′s.

-TODAY: Partly sunny and warm.
-A chance for a few showers and storms north this afternoon.
+TODAY: Lingering clouds, with a chance for a few showers and storms developing late this afternoon, mainly north of I-80 .
 High: 88°.
 Heat index: to 95.
 Wind: S 5-10 mph.

-TONIGHT: Increasing cloudiness with showers and storms possible after midnight.
+TONIGHT: Mostly cloudy with showers and storms this evening and possibly overnight.
 Low: 70°.
 Wind: S 10-15 mph.

 Copyright 2020 KWQC.
 All rights reserved.